MisterAaronWong/Amazon_Vine_Analysis/README.md

 The summary states whether or not there is bias, and the results support this statement An additional analysis is recommended to support the statement

+You need following values -
+1. Total number of review
+2. Total number of 5 star review
+3. Percentage of 5 star reviews that are from paid users
+4. Percentage of 5 star reviews that are from unpaid users